akarshsnair/Automatic-Floor-Cleaning-Robot/README.md

-# Automatic-Floor-Cleaning-Robot
-## Floor Cleaning Robot implemented using ROS
+# AutomaticFloor Cleaning Robot using ROS
 ### Introduction
 The Floor Cleaning Robot using ROS is an innovative project that explores the integration